rear battery boxesrear steelunder the hoodcontrol board in progressrear boxesmaiden runbattery cables

 Additional FeaturesWith my solar roof panels, my EV is truly be a Zero Emissions Vehicle!

-Another technique i tried is to plug in an inverter to that same deep cycle battery, then plug in a hair dyer to that on low.
+Another technique i tried is to plug in an inverter to a deep cycle battery that sits in a box in the bed, then plug in a hair dyer to that on low.
 Its a bit noisy but warms up the cab and lasts about half hour.
-I have some ideas as to a good mounting system.
+I have some ideas as to a good mounting system. it's simple enough to pre heat the cab for 10-15 minutes before you hit the road.

 The conversion was really fun and cool!
 I worked primarily with Bob Batson of Electric Vehicles of America.
 He's a knowlegeable dude, user friendly and prompt in his response.A real Pro.
 Everything arrived in a timely manner.